dory-athian/athian-vault/STRATEGY.md

 ---
 name: Athian Compliance
-last_updated: 2026-06-22
+last_updated: 2026-07-27
 ---

 # Athian Compliance Strategy

 ## Target problem

-Compliance professionals—internal specialists at CPG companies and third-party auditors—spend the majority of their time on manual evidence collection and reconstruction rather than on the compliance judgment itself.
-There is no centralized system of record: every update requires recompiling evidence from scratch across email, surveys, and documents, a burden that falls on both the compliance pro and the supplier.
+Food service buyers (CPGs, QSRs, retailers) and their suppliers (co-ops, farmers, producers) spend the majority of their time on manual evidence collection and reconstruction rather than on the compliance judgment itself.
+There is no centralized system of record: every update requires recompiling evidence from scratch across email, surveys, and documents, a burden that falls on both the buyer's compliance team and the supplier — who re-answers the same questions separately for every buyer relationship.

 ## Our approach